lisayegin1-droid/sales-pipeline-forecast-accuracy/README.md

 - What operational changes could improve forecast accuracy and decision-making?

 ---
  ## Tools Used

-- **Power BI** – dashboard development, KPI reporting, executive-level visualizations
+- **Power BI** – Design and delivery of executive dashboards supporting forecast accuracy, pipeline health, and sales performance
-- **SQL** – basic queries, joins, and aggregations to transform CRM-style data
+- **SQL** – Analytical querying (joins, aggregations, filtering) to model and prepare CRM-style sales data for reporting
-- **Excel / Power Query** – data cleaning, normalization, and preparation
+- **Excel / Power Query** – Data validation, normalization, and transformation to ensure data integrity and reporting accuracy
 ---

 ## Methodology & Assumptions